MalachiHibbins/IMU/LabBook/4bExampleVelocityFromPosition.md

 Here it's clear the differentiated kalman position is a poor fit as its too noisy, but the kalman filtered velocity fits like a low pass filter. **A kalman filter compares predicted values with measurments, which are weighted in a similar fasion to the low pass filter, to create an estimate of the true state measurments**.
 The fit for $\nu_k$ would be greatly improved using a second kalman filter which would use the velocity from this kalman filter as a prediction and compare it with real velocity data.

-## Using velocity and position data
-This example includes velocity and position measurments to help improve the fit for both velocity and position.